-Nintendo Switch Pro Controller vs PowerA Controller: Which should you buy in 2018?
+Is Nintendo Switch's Pro Controller better than the PowerA Controller?

 - No rumble

-The Nintendo Switch is an absolutely fantastic controller that boasts just about all the bells and whistles that you could ask for.
+The Pro Controller is an absolutely fantastic controller that boasts just about all the bells and whistles you could ask for.
 It has a really nice build quality and feels great in your hands.
-You can use it's NFC reader to scan your amiibo and it offers rumble support.
-When your Pro Controller is low on juice, you can plug it into a USB port and get it all charged up.
+You can use its NFC reader to scan your amiibo and it offers rumble support.
+Most importantly, it includes motion controls necessary when playing certain Switch games.
+When your Pro Controller is low on juice, you can plug a USB-C cable into it and get it all charged up.

-The biggest problem with the Pro controller is that it carries a pretty hefty price tag.
-While the black version can be had on Amazon for $60, there are versions that sell for upwards of $90.
-For some gamers, buying a controller that could run you nearly a third of the cost of the Switch console itself just isn't an option.
-That's when it may be time to take a closer look at the PowerA Enhanced controller.
-With an asking price of only $45, it is much gentler on the pocketbook.

-In order to offer a controller at a lower cost, certain functionality just has to go.
-In the case of the PowerA Enhanced controller, NFC and rumble just didn't make the cut.
-However, for some people that just isn't a big deal.
-The PowerA controller cannot be charged with a USB because it runs off of double A batteries.
-Now, this isn't necessarily a bad thing.
-Some people actually prefer using disposable batteries.
-So this is really a matter of taste.
-Finally, one of the coolest things that the PowerA offers is the programmable buttons on the back.
-For those who like the option to customize their gaming experience, this is a real win.

 |Nintendo Switch Pro Controller